jundalisay/superb/content/en/social/supersociology/precrisis-years.md

 When all the individual experiences of all the people (self-organisms) in your country are combined, the result is a larger metaphysical organism called a society.
 This has its own soul which can call the 'soul of society'.
 Each personal-soul has a conscience just as every society-soul has a common interest.

 Each society-organism then expresses its collective experiences as events, just as a personal-soul expresses itself through action.
-A stock bubble is a manifestation of a society-organism wanting or choosing stocks (as shiva-force).
-A presidential election is a society-organism choosing a leader (also as shiva).
-A war is a manifestation of a society-organism wanting a fight (shakti-force) with other society-organisms, and so on.
+- A stock bubble is a manifestation of a society-organism wanting or choosing stocks (as shiva-force)
+- A presidential election is a society-organism choosing a leader (also as shiva)
+- A war is a manifestation of a society-organism wanting a fight (shakti-force) with other society-organisms, and so on

 Through time, these desires and experiences form a pattern which manifest as social cycles.
 This represents the force from the metaphysical Creator of humans (shiva) and the physical Nature where humans exist (shakti).

 Our social cycle model applies on all events, but is easiest applied on presidential elections and economic events since they have very granular and detailed data as votes and prices, respectively.
 It can even be applied on sporting events* because a team is also a society-organism made up of its team members and the score is the objective data that can be modeled, with the two forces being the desire of each team.

 > *According to this principle, between two equally matched teams, the date and time of the sporting event decides the winner.
 This negates home-court advantage and explains why teams can win away from home.